insqu/sc/README.md

 We should see an initialisation file\
 If we rerun the `ls` command, we should see that the directory contains the file `package.json`\

-We are going to the use Hardhat enviroment to build our smart contract\
+We are going to the use Hardhat environment to build our smart contract\
 In our terminal in the `sc` directory we can run:
 ```sh
 npm install --save-dev hardhat